 When Mitchell reached out to us for help, we knew this case would involve several litigants, and that it would be in the best interests of all the victims to collaborate with each other.
 But there was one other complication peculiar to this case: the defendant was the client’s church.

-Clearly, negligence was at the root of Mitchell’s illness (as well as that of more than a dozen other church members).
-And while one woman prepared the potato salad that caused the food poisoning, the church was ultimately responsible for ensuring the safety of those who attended its event.
+Clearly, negligence was at the root of Mitchell’s illness (as well as that of more than a dozen other church members). and while one woman prepared the potato salad that caused the food poisoning, the church was ultimately responsible for ensuring the safety of those who attended its event.

 Fortunately for all the victims, the church accepted responsibility for the epidemic and was open to resolving the civil litigation lawsuits of several different parties through mediation.